MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Can I re-use the same code-signing certificate to sign multiple apps?

 Yes, you can re-use the same code-signing certificate for multiple extensions.
-Code-signing certificate have a validity period defined over time.
+Code-signing certificates have a validity period defined over time.

 ## Questions about affixes and ID ranges

+In the following, you can read about how affixes and ID ranges are assigned.

 ### Do I need to register different affixes for each of my extensions?

 No, you do not need to register affixes for each of your extensions.

 The object affixes are registered per publisher so if your apps all have the same publisher, they can share the same affixes.
 The automated validation verifies that you are using the 3 letter affix registered by Microsoft in your extension, but this still allows you to create longer affixes per extension.
-For instance, if you registered ABC as your affix, you can use ABCD as prefix in Extension 1 and ABCE as prefix in Extension 2.
-For more information, see: [Prefix and suffix for naming in extensions](../compliance/apptest-prefix-suffix.md).
+For example, if you registered ABC as your affix, you can use ABCD as the prefix in Extension 1 and ABCE as the prefix in Extension 2.
+For more information, see [Prefix and suffix for naming in extensions](../compliance/apptest-prefix-suffix.md).

 ### Do I need to request a different ID range for each of my extensions?

 No, you do not need to request a new ID range for each of your extensions.

 The object IDs are registered per partner, not per extension.
 You can then use a subset of this range for each of your extensions.
 It is your responsibility to ensure that you are not defining objects with the same IDs in different extensions.
 If you are doing so, the extensions defining these objects cannot be installed together on the same environment.
-For more information, see: [Get Started Building Apps](readiness/get-started.md#requesting-an-object-range).
+For more information, see [Get Started Building Apps](readiness/get-started.md#requesting-an-object-range).

 ## Questions about App identity changes